mongodb/selected-tests/README.md

   --verbose                       Show logs.

   --after TEXT                    The date to begin analyzing the project at - has to be an iso date.
                                   Example: 2019-10-11T19:10:38
                                   [required]

-  --before TEXT                   The date to stop analyzing the project at - has to be an iso date.
-                                  Example: 2019-10-11T19:10:38
-                                  [required]